rohit-lakhanpal/publish-your-saas-offer/README.md

 2. Once logged in, navigate to "My Access."
 3. In the "My Access" section, check if "Marketplace Offers" is listed and if access is granted.

-Please note, if "Marketplace Offers" does not have access granted, you will need to secure the appropriate permissions before proceeding with creating or publishing Marketplace Offers.
+Please note, if "Marketplace Offers" does not have access granted, follow these instructions to create a test account to publish offers on Partner Center: [Create a Test Account for Marketplace Publishing](https://microsoft.sharepoint.com/:w:/t/MasteringtheMarketplace/EQ7xYtzBWIdMpRyIwnfvjqMBavINIAHy717HZCK-2IlLLg?e=2NpKlN)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>